Bristol-Myers Squibb (NYSE:BMY) Updates FY21 Earnings Guidance

 Pre-Market guidance to 6.00-6.20 EPS.

-Several equities research analysts have recently issued reports on the company.
-William Blair reaffirmed a buy rating on shares of Bristol-Myers Squibb in a research note on Friday, February 14th.
-Zacks Investment Research lowered Bristol-Myers Squibb from a buy rating to a hold rating and set a $66.00 price objective for the company. in a research note on Thursday, April 16th.
-Cfra raised their price objective on Bristol-Myers Squibb from $69.00 to $70.00 and gave the company a buy rating in a research note on Thursday.
-Societe Generale lowered Bristol-Myers Squibb from a buy rating to a hold rating and set a $50.00 price objective for the company. in a research note on Monday, March 23rd.
-Finally, Morgan Stanley raised Bristol-Myers Squibb from an equal weight rating to an overweight rating and set a $64.00 price objective for the company in a research note on Thursday, April 2nd.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and twelve have issued a buy rating to the company’s stock.
-Bristol-Myers Squibb presently has an average rating of Buy and an average target price of $65.00.
+BMY has been the subject of several recent analyst reports.
+Barclays began coverage on Bristol-Myers Squibb in a research note on Thursday, February 27th.
+They issued an equal weight rating and a $69.00 price target for the company.
+ValuEngine cut Bristol-Myers Squibb from a hold rating to a sell rating in a research report on Wednesday, April 29th.
+Morgan Stanley upgraded Bristol-Myers Squibb from an equal weight rating to an overweight rating and set a $64.00 target price on the stock in a research report on Thursday, April 2nd.
+Bank of America reissued a buy rating and issued a $75.00 price target on shares of Bristol-Myers Squibb in a research note on Wednesday, April 1st.
+Finally, Societe Generale cut shares of Bristol-Myers Squibb from a buy rating to a hold rating and set a $50.00 price objective for the company. in a research report on Monday, March 23rd.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and twelve have given a buy rating to the stock.
+Bristol-Myers Squibb currently has an average rating of Buy and an average price target of $65.00.

-The business also recently announced a quarterly dividend, which was paid on Friday, May 1st.
-Shareholders of record on Friday, April 3rd were given a dividend of $0.45 per share.
-The ex-dividend date of this dividend was Thursday, April 2nd.
-This represents a $1.80 annualized dividend and a yield of 2.95%.
-Bristol-Myers Squibb’s dividend payout ratio (DPR) is presently 38.38%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, May 1st.
+Investors of record on Friday, April 3rd were given a dividend of $0.45 per share.
+The ex-dividend date was Thursday, April 2nd.
+This represents a $1.80 dividend on an annualized basis and a yield of 2.95%.
+Bristol-Myers Squibb’s payout ratio is 38.38%.

-In other Bristol-Myers Squibb news, EVP John E. Elicker sold 15,805 shares of the stock in a transaction on Wednesday, March 4th.
-The stock was sold at an average price of $61.01, for a total transaction of $964,263.05.
-Following the sale, the executive vice president now owns 58,666 shares of the company’s stock, valued at approximately $3,579,212.66.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.14% of the stock is currently owned by company insiders.
+In other Bristol-Myers Squibb news, EVP John E. Elicker sold 15,805 shares of the company’s stock in a transaction on Wednesday, March 4th.
+The stock was sold at an average price of $61.01, for a total value of $964,263.05.
+Following the completion of the sale, the executive vice president now directly owns 58,666 shares in the company, valued at approximately $3,579,212.66.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Insiders own 0.14% of the company’s stock.

 Bristol-Myers Squibb Company discovers, develops, licenses, manufactures, markets, distributes, and sells biopharmaceutical products worldwide.
 The company offers drugs in oncology, immunoscience, cardiovascular, and fibrotic diseases.
 The company's products include Opdivo, a biological product for anti-cancer indications; Eliquis, an oral inhibitor targeted at stroke prevention in adult patients with non-valvular atrial fibrillation, and the prevention and treatment of venous thromboembolic disorders; and Orencia, a biological product for adult patients with moderately to severely active RA and prostate-specific antigen, as well as reducing signs and symptoms in certain pediatric patients with moderately to severely active polyarticular juvenile idiopathic arthritis.